Where to Run

 A mixture of easier (difficulty 1-5) and challenging (difficulty 5-10) routes have been chosen.

-It is recommended that you have the Capra route loaded when visiting an area for the first time.
+It is recommended that you review the map of the route loaded when visiting an area for the first time.

 While we have done our best to ensure the routes remain current, Coffs Trail Runners are not responsible for your safety or navigation.